St. Thomas More

 with Deacon Ken

-Saintly Sips with Deacon Ken, will be a new, short, weekly reflection, a “sip” of sorts from scripture, some great literary work, spiritual writings, or just some musings for you to savor, like taking a sip of a fine wine or rich cup of smooth Jamaican Blue Mountain coffee.
+Saintly Sips with Deacon Ken, will be a new, short, weekly reflection, a “sip” of sorts from scripture, some great literary work, spiritual writings, or just some musings for you to savor, like taking a sip of a fine wine or a rich cup of smooth Jamaican Blue Mountain coffee.

 God Bless you all,